 The following actuarial assumptions were used in the development of the Helena School District #1 retiree health cost projections.
-Where consistent with the terms of the plan, actuarial assumptions have utilized the assumptions for the State of Montana Teachers' Retirement System (MTRS) as provided in the July 1, 2019 Actuarial Valuation reports.
+Where consistent with the terms of the plan, actuarial assumptions have utilized the assumptions for the State of Montana Teachers' Retirement System (MTRS) as provided in the July 1, 2021 Actuarial Valuation reports, without reflecting the adjustment of healthy member mortality for partial credibility that is utilized by the System actuary.